Our Car Accident Attorneys Can Help With Your Passenger Injury Claim

 What Damages Are Available For Injured Passengers, After a Car Accident?

-Michael P. Fleming & Associates, P.C., will pursue all damages that you are entitled to receive.
+Fleming Law, P.C., will pursue all damages that you are entitled to receive.
 Those damages may include:

 - Special damages – These are economic losses that you sustain as an injured passenger such as past and future medical expenses, lost income, diminishment of your future earning ability and other accident-related costs.